-Known as the "Gateway to Maine," Kittery has become a major shopping destination thanks to its complex of factory outlets.
-Flanking both sides of U.S. 1 are more than 120 stores, which attract hordes of shoppers year-round.
-For something a little less commercial, head east on Route 103 to the hidden Kittery most people miss: the lands around Kittery Point.
-Here you can find hiking and biking trails and great views of the water.
-With Portsmouth, New Hampshire, across the water, Whaleback Ledge Lighthouse, and the nearby Isles of Shoals, Kittery is a picturesque place to pass some time.
-The isles and the light, as well as two others, can be seen from two forts along or near this winding stretch of Route 103: Fort McClary State Historic Site and Fort Foster, a town park (both closed to vehicles off-season).
+Known as the "Gateway to Maine," Kittery has become primarily a major shopping destination thanks to its massive complex of factory outlets.
+Flanking both sides of U.S. 1 are more than 120 stores, which attract serious shoppers year-round.
+But Kittery has more to offer than just retail therapy: head east on Route 103 to the area around Kittery Point to experience the great outdoors.
+Here you'll find hiking and biking trails, as well as fantastic views of Portsmouth, New Hampshire, Whaleback Ledge Lighthouse, and the nearby Isles of Shoals.
+The isles and the light, along with two others, can be seen from two forts near this winding stretch of Route 103: Fort McClary State Historic Site and Fort Foster, a town park (both closed to vehicles off-season).

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More